internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

     id = bucket.upload_from_stream(filename, source, chunkSizeBytes: 16 * 1024);

-- Using a fluent style for constructing a GridFSBucket instance:
+- Using a fluent style for constructing a RethinkDBFSBucket instance:

   .. code:: javascript

-    bucket = new GridFSBucket(database)
+    bucket = new RethinkDBFSBucket(database)
       .withReadPreference(ReadPreference.Secondary);

 When using a fluent-style builder, all options should be named